-In many homes, Sunday night supper calls for easy comfort food, as people gear up for the workweek.
+Busy weeknights call for easy comfort food, as people gear up for the work or school day.
 A heaping plate of spaghetti crowned with plump meatballs is the perfect dish to serve.
 Make a double batch of the marinara sauce, so you have a container in the freezer, ready at a moment’s notice.

 Spaghetti and Meatballs